isabel22/chores-rotation/README.md

-# Support Rotation
+# Chores Rotation

-API endpoints to rotate, get and set a pair of users in charge of the support of the team.
+API endpoints to rotate, get and set a group of people or a single person in charge of the chores of a team.

 ## Endpoints
 * `/current-turn`: